soaringDistributions/site_distLLC/README.sh.out.txt

 ___ ubDistBuild ___

 May be written to disk.
-For servers, beware, SSH may not be installed/enabled by default, SSH public keys may not be installed/enabled, and &#39;rootGrab&#39; may be undesired.
+For servers, beware, SSH may not be installed/enabled by default, SSH password login may be disabled, SSH public keys may not be installed/enabled, and &#39;rootGrab&#39; may be an undesired default.

 [0;37;100m[0;34mapt-get update -y[0m
 [0;37;100mapt-get install -y sudo gparted xinit[0m